-Carr was just the 14th quarterback since the 16-game season was adopted in 1978 to start every game in his rookie campaign.
-He and his brother, David Carr (fourth quarterback, 2002), comprise the only pair of siblings to have accomplished the feat.
+Carr became the 14th quarterback since the 16-game season was adopted in 1978 to start every game of his rookie campaign.
+He and his brother, David Carr (2002), comprise the only pair of siblings to have accomplished the feat.